Living in Timisoara: Pros & Cons (Is It Worth It?)

 9. Over 6 swimming pools

-And this makes Timisoara a great city to live in even during summer.
+This is a pro that makes Timisoara a great city to live in even during summer.
 If you can’t make it to the seaside, you can still enjoy great atmosphere and swimming pools in over six swimming pools.

 10. Great public and private transportation